 top of page

-In a political era defined by deep divisions, Lisa Foehner Boudreau has spent 26 years navigating the turbulent waters of multi-state and federal government affairs, not by picking a side, but by building bridges.
+In a political era defined by deep divisions, Lisa Foehner Boudreau has spent 26 years navigating multi-state and federal government affairs.
 With a career that has taken her from the halls of Congress to the forefront of national advocacy, she has carved out a reputation as a strategist who gets things done.
-Now, she’s channeling that experience into her own government affairs firm, The Policy Stack, serving clients in Missouri, Kansas, and Washington D.C., with experience that extends to the 25 other states where she has actively lobbied.
+Now, she’s channeling that experience into her own government affairs firm, The Policy Stack, serving clients in Missouri, Kansas, and Washington D.C., with experience that extends to the 25 other states where she has actively conducted policy work.

 Policy not Politics